Parking Services: what we are doing to help during the COVID–19 emergency

 The authority agreed that several CEOs would be moved away from their enforcement duties to assist the waste management team with the re-opening of the household re-use and recycling centres in the borough for the benefit of the community.
 This successful arrangement will remain in place until the end of June, at which time, it will be reviewed.

-In the next couple of weeks, enforcement within railway station CPZs and in all residential areas across the borough will be returning to levels similar to those provided before the COVID-19 emergency.
-Penalty Charges can be issued for all parking contraventions and all claims of alleged dangerous or obstructive parking, such as parking in front of a dropped footway, parking on the pavement, parking on yellow lines or actually blocking a street will be investigated by the CEOs.
+Parking enforcement within railway station CPZs and in all residential areas across the borough is returning to levels similar to those provided before the COVID-19 emergency.
+Penalty Charges can be issued for all contraventions and reports of dangerous or obstructive parking, such as; parking in front of a dropped footway, parking on the pavement, parking on yellow lines or actually blocking a street will be investigated by the CEOs.
 Our online service is the quickest and easiest way to report incorrect parking.

 What you can do